 However, I also understand if you would prefer this type of vehicle to stay a remnant of the past.
 Maybe they are best kept as a niche thing.
 But at least you can enjoy a good classic, right?
 Well…

-The challenges of getting a classic wagon
+What are the challenges of getting a classic wagon?

 If the Dart Seneca wagon caught your eye, you may be considering getting one.
 Be advised though – these do not run cheap.
 Actually, they do not run in general.
 I mean it is quite difficult to find one, regardless of the price.